 - Physical inventory – Carrying out a physical inventory means counting all your products at once.
 Several merchants carry out a physical inventory at the end of the year; since they prepare their accounts and the payment of income taxes at the same time.
 Although physical inventories are usually only done once a year, they can be laborious, especially if you find a discrepancy, as finding out the cause can be a complex task.

 - Spot checks – If you are used to taking a full physical inventory at the end of the year, and often have problems or have a lot of product in stock, you should start doing spot checks during the year.
 It would be like comparing the actual quantity of a given product to what you would normally have.
 You can perform these checks at any time.
 However, we recommend that you perform these spot checks in addition to physical inventory and not as a substitute.
 When doing spot checks, focus especially on products that sell out very quickly or that often cause problems.

 - The rotating inventory – Instead of counting all the products at the same time during a physical inventory carried out at the end of the year, the rotating inventory makes it possible to spread the reconciliation operations throughout the year.
 Every day, every week or every month, check a different product.
-There are several methods to identify the items that should be counted first, but in general it is the high value items that are counted most frequently.
+There are several methods to identify the items that should be counted first, but in general, it is the high-value items that are counted most frequently.

 Use ABC analysis

 Some products require more attention than others.
 Use the essential ABC analysis to determine your priorities for managing your inventory.
-Separate your products that sell the most and those that sell the least.
+Separate the products that sell the most and those that sell the least.
 To do this, you can assign each item on your product listing to one of these three categories: